alexandreavj/focus/README.md

 ### troubleshooting
 If there is an error in the build process related to JavaFX Media (or other dependency) not being found, try the following:
+- `Reload All Maven Projects` on Maven tab in IntelliJ IDEA
+- Try to `Download Sources and\or Documentation` in the Maven tab
 - Add the dependencies manually to the project:
   1. In IntelliJ IDEA, go to `File` -> `Project Structure` -> `Libraries`
   2. Click on the `+` sign and select `Java`